buchenglab/SPEND/README.md

 This repository contains the implementation of the Self-Permutation Noise2Noise Denoiser (SPEND) framework designed to remove spatially correlated and spectrally varied noise from hyperspectral images.
 The method utilizes a novel axis-based permutation strategy to improve denoising performance by disrupting noise correlations across different data dimensions.

+# Prerequesite
+The code relies on the CSBDeep Python package (https://github.com/CSBDeep/CSBDeep) for U-net denoiser implementation.
+A copy of the csbdeep package is included in the folder.

+Software dependencies and tested versions: Python 3 (3.9.12), Tensorflow 2 (2.11.0) with GPU support (CUDA (9.1) and cuDNN (8.8.0))

+CSBDeep copyright:
+BSD 3-Clause License
+Copyright (c) 2018, Uwe Schmidt, Martin Weigert
+All rights reserved.

 ## Overview

 Hyperspectral SRS data often suffers from correlated noise in both spatial and spectral domains, making traditional denoising methods less effective.
 The SPEND framework introduces a self-permutation-based Noise2Noise (N2N) denoising method.
 By selecting a permutation axis based on the noise correlation levels along different axes, this approach maximizes the independence of input-target image pairs, improving the performance of Noise2Noise learning.